Our Team

 (She/Her)

-Having recovered from an eating disorder as a young teen myself, I know first-hand the many challenges that eating disorders pose, as well as the importance of having a supportive team to help you through the recovery process.
+Having recovered from an eating disorder as a teenager, I know first-hand the many challenges that eating disorders pose, as well as the importance of having a supportive team to help you through the recovery process.
+I am passionate about helping clients get out of their eating disorders and back into their lives!

-In my spare time, I enjoy art, music, baking, and playing with my pet corgi.
-I am thrilled to be a part of the team here at EDI and I look forward to supporting our clients on their paths to recovery!
+In my spare time, I enjoy knitting, taking dance classes, playing board games, and spending time with friends, family, and my dog.
+I am so happy to be a part of the team here at the EDI and I look forward to supporting our clients on their paths to recovery!

 (She/Her)

-Hi there!
-My name is Jessica, and I am a fourth-year clinical psychology doctoral student at the University of Nevada, Las Vegas (UNLV).
-I am excited to continue my training under the supervision of Dr. Ricciardi for the 2022-2023 summer and academic year.
+Hi!
+My name is Shannon.
+I am a third-year student in the clinical psychology doctoral program at the University of Nevada, Las Vegas (UNLV).
+I completed my master’s degree in social work at UNLV before joining the clinical psychology doctoral program.
+I am thrilled to be training under the supervision of Dr. Ricciardi for the 2023-2024 academic year and joining the EDI team.

-Before working at the EDI, I was a student clinician at the Partnership for Research, Assessment, Counseling, Therapy and Innovative Clinical Education (PRACTICE), a community mental health clinic at UNLV.
-At the PRACTICE, I was trained in individual and group Cognitive Behavioral Therapy and Dialectical Behavior Therapy.
+Before working at the EDI, I was a student clinician at the Partnership for Research, Assessment, Counseling, Therapy, and Innovative Clinical Education (PRACTICE), a community mental health clinic at UNLV.
+At the PRACTICE, I trained in individual and group, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).

 (She/Her)